What does the future hold for tomorrow’s generation?

-During the developing years of a child’s life, forward planning is rarely found, with most children living for the now, with little or no concept of the future.
-The concept that events or actions which occur today could affect their lives twenty years later is simply unfathomable – in particular, the matter of overexposure to the sun and UV radiation.
+During the developing years of a child’s life, forward planning is rare.
+Most children living for the now, with little or no concept of the future.
+The concept that events or actions which occur today could affect their lives twenty years later is simply unfathomable.
+In particular, the matter of overexposure to the sun and UV radiation.

-While awareness of the danger that such overexposure poses has risen in the last few years, it is still our responsibility to oncoming generations to do the long term thinking for them in this matter until they are able to do so for themselves.
-This is particularly important for schools, given that the more children are exposed to UV radiation, the greater the risk is that they will develop skin cancer later in life.
+Awareness of the danger that such overexposure poses has risen in the last few years.
+However, it is still our responsibility to future generations to do the long term thinking for them in this matter until they are able to do so for themselves.
+This is particularly important for schools.
+We know that the more children are exposed to UV radiation, the greater the risk is that they will develop skin cancer later in life.
 Sun exposure, especially during the first 15 years of life, has a significant contribution towards a lifetime risk of developing skin cancer.
-Skin can burn in as little as 15 minutes in the summer sun, meaning children are particularly at risk of developing sunburn during interval and lunch breaks.
+Skin can burn in as little as 15 minutes in the summer sun.
+This means children are particularly at risk of developing sunburn during interval and lunch breaks.

-Given that children spend up to 7 hours a day there, school makes up a very large percentage of a child’s life.
-Teachers and educators, therefore, bear a large share of the responsibility to make sure children are kept as safe and healthy as possible to give them the chance that they so deserve at the best life possible.
-That means teaching them about the benefits of exercise and healthy eating etc, but (perhaps more importantly), investing in shade structures, sunhats, and the time it takes to educate a child to be sunsmart.
+The school makes up a large percentage of a child’s life, with children spending up to 7 hours a day there.
+Therefore Teachers and educators bear a large share of the responsibility to make sure children are kept as safe and healthy as possible.
+This gives them the chance that they so deserve at the best life possible.
+We know we should teach them about the benefits of exercise and healthy eating.
+Perhaps more importantly, we should be investing in shade structures, sunhats, and the time it takes to educate a child to be sun-smart.

-That’s the best hope that our kids have for a healthy and cancer free future – unless someone discovers a cure for cancer sometime soon, and that chance is not one we should be willing to take.
+That’s the best hope that our kids have for a healthy and cancer-free future.
+Unless someone discovers a cure for cancer sometime soon.
+That chance is not one we should be willing to take.